Business Systems Analyst: Duties, Salary, Jobs, and More

 Business systems analysts can be found in almost every industry.
 As a result, their job outlook is positive for the foreseeable future.

-According to the US Bureau of Labor Statistics (BLS), the number of computer systems analysts is expected to grow by 9 percent between 2021 to 2031 [1].
-Another aligned career, management analyst, has a projected growth rate of 11 percent from 2021 to 2031 [2].
-Both of these growth rates are higher than the average for all jobs in the United States during the same period, which the BLS puts at just 5 percent.
+According to the US Bureau of Labor Statistics (BLS), the number of computer systems analysts is expected to grow by 11 percent between 2023 to 2033 [1].
+Another aligned career, management analyst, also has a projected growth rate of 11 percent from 2023 to 2033 [2].
+Both growth rates are higher than the average for all jobs in the United States during the same period, which the BLS puts at just 4 percent.

 As more companies invest in new technologies, they’ll need business systems analysts to help them implement technology transformation projects.